 8.10 Weighing or measuring of raw materials (solids and liquids) should follow procedures designed to ensure accuracy and to avoid cross contamination.

-These may include:

-- Specified weighing or measuring areas protected from the environment with controlled access. - Use of log books or registers to record the usage and cleaning of the weighing, measuring area. - Cleaning procedures for the weighing ,measuring areas - Procedures to ensure that materials for different processes are not dispensed concurrently - Extraction systems to control dust or vapour exposure during dispensing - A range of appropriately scaled weighing or measuring devices should be available to ensure accuracy of weighing operations.
-The appropriate scales for specific weights or measures should be defined. - Flowmeters, for liquids, or weight belt feeder, for solids, may be appropriate for charging or for monitoring continuous production processes. - Critical weighing and measuring devices should be appropriately calibrated and traceable to certified standards.
-The calibration should be recorded and performed on a regular basis. - Regular checks and records by operational staff that balances are functioning correctly should also be considered. - 8.11 Examples of suitable primary container for sub-dividing solids are - a plastic bag for smaller quantities or - plastic bags, liners inside rigid support, or - loading hoppers for quantities of solids.
+These may include: • Specified weighing or measuring areas protected from the environment with con- trolled access. • Use of log books or registers to record the usage and cleaning of the weighing, measuring area. • Cleaning procedures for the weighing ,measuring areas • Procedures to ensure that materials for different processes are not dispensed con- How to do - ICH Q7 v9 August Version 9 currently • Extraction systems to control dust or vapour exposure during dispensing • A range of appropriately scaled weighing or measuring devices should be available to ensure accuracy of weighing operations.
+The appropriate scales for specific weights or measures should be defined. • Flowmeters, for liquids, or weight belt feeder, for solids, may be appropriate for charging or for monitoring continuous production processes. • Critical weighing and measuring devices should be appropriately calibrated and traceable to certified standards.
+The calibration should be recorded and performed on a regular basis. • Regular checks and records by operational staff that balances are functioning correctly should also be considered.
+8.11 Examples of suitable primary container for sub-dividing solids are a plastic bag for smaller quantities or plastic bags, liners inside rigid support, or loading hoppers for quantities of solids.
 Multi-use containers receiving sub-divided material (e.g. loading hoppers) should be clearly identified.
 Such equipment should be appropriately cleaned according to written procedures.